Women's rights in Saudi Arabia

-Women's rights in Saudi Arabia are a topic of concern and controversy internationally.
-Saudi women have experienced major rights reforms since 2017, after facing religious fundamentalist dominance dating from 1979.

-According to Human Rights Watch and Amnesty International, women in Saudi Arabia still experience discrimination in relation to marriage, family, and divorce, despite the reforms, and the Saudi government continues to target and repress women's rights activists and movements.
-Prominent feminist campaigns include the Women to Drive Movement and the anti male-guardianship campaign, which have resulted in significant advances in women's rights.
+Women in Saudi Arabia have experienced many legal reforms since 2017, after facing fundamentalist Sahwa dominance for decades.
+However, according to Human Rights Watch and Amnesty International, Saudi women are still discriminated against in terms to marriage, family, and divorce despite the reforms, and the Saudi government continues to target and repress women's rights activists and movements.
+Prominent feminist campaigns include the Women to Drive Movement and the anti male-guardianship campaign, which have led to significant advances in women's rights.

 Women's societal roles in Saudi Arabia are heavily affected by Islamic and local traditions of the Arabian Peninsula.
-The Hanbali and Wahhabi schools of Sunni Islam, as well as the traditions of the Arabian Peninsula and national and local laws, all impact women's rights in Saudi Arabia.
+Wahhabism, the official version of Sunni Islam in Saudi Arabia, as well as traditions of the Arabian Peninsula and national and local laws all impact women's rights in Saudi Arabia.

 Rankings

-In the World Economic Forum's Global Gender Gap Report 2022, Saudi Arabia was ranked 127 out of 153 countries.
-In the World Bank's 2021 Women, Business, and the Law index, Saudi Arabia scored 80 out of 100, an above-average global score.
+The World Economic Forum's Global Gender Gap Report 2024 ranked Saudi Arabia as number 126 out of 146 countries, exceeding countries such as Turkey and Lebanon.
+However, in the World Bank's 2021 Women, Business, and the Law index, Saudi Arabia scored 80 out of 100, an above-average global score.
 The United Nations Economic and Social Council (ECOSOC) elected Saudi Arabia to the U.N.
-Commission on the Status of Women for 2018 to 2022, which was widely criticized by the international community.
-According to the World Bank, Saudi Arabia has been making significant improvements to working conditions for women since 2017, addressing issues of mobility, sexual harassment, pensions, and workplace rights including employment-discrimination protections.
+Commission on the Status of Women for 2018 to 2022, a move that was widely criticized internationally.
+According to the World Bank, Saudi Arabia has been making significant improvements to women's working conditions since 2017, addressing issues of mobility, sexual harassment, pensions, and workplace rights including employment discrimination protection.

+Civil Rights

+Representation in government

+Women’s representation in Saudi Arabia’s government has gradually evolved, marking a notable shift in political inclusion amid broader social reforms.